Computer Engineering Master’s Department (English) – About

 Graduates of the Faculty of Engineering, Mathematics and Computer Science, Statistics, Physics, Chemistry, Biology, Astronomy and Space Sciences and similar Science-Mathematics Science and Teaching Undergraduate Programs graduates can apply.
-Candidates who have received their undergraduate degree in a different field from Computer Engineering and Software Engineering will participate in the Scientific Preparation Program to be determined by the Department of Computer Engineering and the Board of Directors of the Institute.
+Candidates who have received their undergraduate degree in a different field from Computer Engineering and Software Engineering will participate in the Scientific Preparation Program to be determined by the Department of Computer Engineering and the Board of Directors of the Graduate School.
 The Scientific Preparation Program should be completed in maximum 2 semesters.

 What are the application requirements?

 Candidates who apply for this program must have a score of 55 or above from the Academic Personnel and Graduate Education Entrance Exam (ALES).
 Candidates who score at least an ALES score in the Graduate Record Examination (GRE), which is considered equivalent to the LES exam by the Interuniversity Board, are also considered.
 In admission to graduate programs; ALES score (50%), undergraduate grade point average (30%) and interview (20%) is sorted by the sum of the scores.

 English proficiency certificate is required for graduate programs in English.
 For programs conducted in English or another foreign language, the foreign language proficiency level and other criteria suggested by the relevant Graduate School Executive Board and approved by the Senate are announced to the candidates.
 Prospective students can meet the English entrance requirement by taking TOEFL IBT, YDS, e-YDS or the English Proficiency Exam organized by Üsküdar University during certain periods of the year.